 Supply of the full register of electors

 This register has been supplied in accordance with *Regulations 113 and 114 of the Representation of the People (England and Wales) Regulations 2001(as amended) / Regulations 112 and 113 of the *Representation of the People (Scotland) Regulations 2001 (as amended). (*Delete as appropriate)

+Information relating to those under 16 years of age is not included on any register available for sale.

 Only the following organisations are entitled to purchase a copy of the full register: